JBYoderLab/BART_workshop/README.md

 Contents
 --------

-- `data` --- supporting materials
+- `data` --- supporting materials for the worked examples (more than 100Mb, download with care)
-- `topics` --- code for worked examples, organized by topics
+- `topics` --- code and slides for worked examples, organized by topic

 Suggested order of operation
 ----------------------------

+The code provided should let you dip in to any one example and take what you want from it.
+However, this material was developed for a multi-day workshop, and that experience is best reproduced if you work through it in the same order as presented.

+1. Species distribution modeling with BARTs (binary response)

+2. Higher dimensional data, predictor selection, and RI modeling

+3. Abundance/frequency data with BARTs (continuous response)